bjh21/mal/docs/GC.md

 parameter list, function body, and environment.
 This will probably preclude using a native closure to represent a function.

+Now for the tricky bit.
+Obviously at the start of `EVAL`, its two arguments (`ast` and `env`) will need to be passed to `gc_mark`, but it's also necessary to mark all the values that might be accessed by functions that have been called on the way to this invocation of `EVAL`.
+To do this, you'll arrange to maintain a stack of mal objects that are still accessible.

+Add a third parameter to both `EVAL` and `eval_ast`.
+Call it `gc_root`.
+Where `rep` calls `EVAL`, it should pass `nil` in this position, since the only mal objects that are live at this point are the environment and the expression being evaluated, and those are in the other two arguments to `EVAL`.

 TODO: restructure in terms of steps:

 step 4: add `gc_roots`.

 later steps: Make sure that `gc_roots` is properly handled in new features.

-Now you need to add a data structure (a list or array) called `gc_roots` to hold all the mal objects that are directly accessible to the mal program.
-This will form a stack, with entries being added and removed as the mal program executes.
-In general, `gc_roots` should be in the same state on exit from an interpreter function as it was on entry.
-The same mal object can appear in `gc_roots` multiple times, so it will need to use some storage separate from the objects themselves.
-Making it a linked list on the stack is one fairly simple approach.

 Because the garbage collector will only be called at the start of `EVAL`, only values that can survive until the next `EVAL` need to be